lhosk/srgan/README.md

 Data Files on GitHub hold limited image files to due size restrictions.
 The number represents the resolutions (32 is 32x32 res, 128 is 128x128, and 128_from_32 is the 128x128 made from the 32x32 using the SRGAN).
 Data splitting was done via data_preparation.py.
 16800 Training & 7200 Testing --> 70/30 Split.
 Half of training set and half of testing set are images of dogs.
 Other half are images of cats.
+(Reference 6)

 ### Description of the SRGAN